Nachoxt17/CryptoAnts-Solidity-Technical-Interview/README.md

 ![Technical Interview Tasks](https://github.com/Nachoxt17/CryptoAnts-Solidity-Technical-Interview/blob/main/Solidity-Technical-Interview.png?raw=true)

++-CryptoAnts is a Blockchain Non-Fungible-Tokens Game similar to CryptoKitties ( https://www.cryptokitties.co ) coded with Solidity, using
+Hardhat Development Tools and tested with hardhat-waffle.

++-Users can buy ERC-20 AntEggTokens at 0.01 Ether per Egg and use it to get a CryptoAnt NFT.
+The Owner can change the price of the AntEggToken if necessary and also can withdrawal all the Ether collected from the Tokens sold.

 ## Quick start

 The first things you need to do are cloning this repository and installing its